Roger Highfield: Career

 He was the editor for the British magazine New Scientist from 2008 to 2011, where he redesigned the magazine and introduced new sections, notably Aperture and Instant Expert.

 As of 2011, Highfield became the director of External Affairs at the Science Museum Group.

 In 2012, he published the results of a mass intelligence test with Adrian Owen.

 In 2016 he launched a critique of big data in biology with Ed Dougherty of Texas A&M and Peter Coveney.

 In 2019, Highfield became the science director at the Science Museum Group.
 For the group, he wrote a series of long-form blogs about the science of COVID-19 and in 2021 organised a special COVID-19 issue of the Royal Society journal Interface Focus.

 Highfield is a visiting professor of Public Engagement at the Sir William Dunn School of Pathology.
 He is also a visiting professor of Public Engagement at the Department of Chemistry at UCL and a member of the Medical Research Council.
 In April 2023, he was made the honorary president of the Association of British Science Writers, taking over from the veteran BBC correspondent Pallab Ghosh.

+Highfield is a member of the Board of Longitude, a committee established by Challenge Works to govern its Longitude Prize series.